 Whenever you get behind the wheel of your car, you run the risk of being involved in an auto accident.
 Each year, millions of collisions occur on the road.
-Some of these accidents are minor fender-benders with little property damage and no bodily injuries, but some are catastrophic accidents that cause death or permanent disability to victims.
+Some of these accidents are minor fender-benders with little property damage and no bodily injuries, but some are catastrophic accidents resulting in permanent disabilities or death.
 At Cumbest, Cumbest, Hunter & McCormick, we hold the negligent party responsible for your injuries and fight for fair compensation.

 What are the common injuries suffered in auto accidents?

 A catastrophic auto accident can change your life forever.
-If you have sustained serious injuries or a loved one was killed in a car accident, you deserve to have quality representation.
-Our personal injury attorneys at Cumbest, Cumbest, Hunter & McCormick are ready to fight for your right to fair compensation for your injuries.
+If you have sustained serious injuries or a loved one was killed in a car accident, you deserve to have quality legal representation.

 How is fault determined in a car accident in Mississippi?

-Mississippi is a pure comparative fault state, which means that all parties to the accident are eligible for compensation in an auto accident.
-The money damages each party receives is reduced by a percentage equal to that person’s share of fault in the accident.
-For example, if you claim $100,000 in damages, but are 10 percent at fault, you would receive $90,000 and the other driver.
+Mississippi is a pure comparative fault state.
+All parties to the accident are eligible for compensation, but the amount of damages each receives is reduced by a percentage equal to that person’s share of fault.
+For example, if you claim $100,000 in damages, but are 10 percent at fault, you would receive $90,000 from the other driver.
 If the other driver claims $50,000 in damages, due to your 10 percent liability, you would have to pay $5,000.

 Protect yourself and assert your rights

 A claims adjustor will contact you immediately after an accident and attempt to settle your claim as fast as possible for as little money as possible.
-While claims adjusters may have a passing knowledge of the law, they are not lawyers.
-Claims adjustors typically attempt to minimize your injuries and present the facts to make it appear you were at least partly at fault.
-They work for the insurance company, not you.
-You need someone to represent your interests.
+Claims adjustors work for the insurance company, not you.
+They typically attempt to minimize your injuries and present the facts to make it appear you were at least partly at fault.

-Contact dedicated and experienced personal injury attorneys to discuss your case
+Contact dedicated Pascagoula attorneys to discuss your personal injury case

 At Cumbest, Cumbest, Hunter & McCormick, our attorneys have 50 years of experience helping clients get fair compensation for their injuries.
 Call us at 866.461.1591 or contact us online to schedule a confidential consultation.